rafalp/dethrace-sandbox/README.md

 - `-metric`: displays car's speed in game in kilometers per hour.
 - `-endlessmode`: race doesn't when peds or opponents are murdered.
+- `-jupitermode`: gravity from Jupiter is always on.
+- `-gtmode`: grip-o-matic tires are always on.
 - `-showpeds`: shows peds on map.
 Also shows ped respawn (white), ped on map (green) and electro bastard ray (blue) pups.
 - `-showpups`: shows all powerups on map (red dots).
 - `-showcops`: shows cops on map (blue blimps).